Geometric invariants of locally compact groups: the homotopical perspective: and quotients

 \begin{cor}[Re-indexing by~$\C(G)$] We have: \begin{enumerate} \item $\C(N) = \{C\cap N \mid C\in \C(G)\}$, \item $\C(Q) = \{p(C) \mid C\in \C(G)\}$. \end{enumerate} \end{cor} \begin{proof} (1) Every compact subspace $D\subseteq N$~is also a compact subspace of~$G$.
 Conversely, since $N$~is closed in~$G$, it follows that for every $C\in \C (G)$, the intersection $C\cap N$ is compact.

 (2) Given $C\in \C(G)$, continuity of~$p$ implies that $p(C)$ is compact.
 The converse direction follows by Lemma~\ref{lem:cptlifts}. \end{proof}

 The role of the section~$s$ in Proposition~\ref{prop:split} will be replaced in Theorem~\ref{thm:sigmaofquotient} by a lifting property afforded to us by $N$~having type~$\mathrm C_n$.
-In what follows, we denote by~$p$ the maps induced by~$p$ on the various filtrations stages as explained in Remark~\ref{rem:functfilt}.
+In what follows, we denote by~$p$ also the maps induced by~$p$ on the various filtration stages, as explained in Remark~\ref{rem:functfilt}.